 Count and verify the Change Fund.

 Submit a Close Fund form.
-Submitting the form automatically generates an email to the unit head/supervisor or delegate who must reply indicating whether or not they approve the Change Fund closure.
+Submitting the form automatically generates an email to the unit head/supervisor or delegate who must reply indicating whether they approve the Change Fund closure.

-Give the USFSCO cashier the total amount of the Change Fund.
+Give the University Bursar cashier the total amount of the Change Fund.
 Tell them that you are the Change Fund custodian and you are closing the fund.

 Retain the Close Fund form and cashier receipt for your records.